6 managers who could replace Gareth Southgate at England

 Thomas Tuchel

-Similar to Klopp, Thomas Tuchel is another high-profile European manager who parted ways with his club at the end of the 2023/24 season.
+Similar to Klopp, Thomas Tuchel is another high-profile European manager who parted ways with his club at the end of the 2023/24 season, per Goal.

 Despite a less-than-stellar stint at Bayern Munich, where he still managed to secure the Bundesliga title, Tuchel's impressive track record cements his status as a top-tier coach.